Google Translate Disclaimer

 The Builders' Lien Act gives members of the construction industry the right to claim and register a Builders' lien.
 The lien secures payment for the work or services performed or materials supplied.

 A Builders' lien registered against a mineral right is an instrument that provides the claimant with a recognized interest if the disposition is transferred or in the event of bankruptcy.
-The process to register a lien involving Crown minerals must be completed through ER.
+The process to register a lien involving Crown minerals must be completed through the ministry.
 The process to register a lien against freehold minerals must be completed through ISC.

 Builders' liens can only be registered against Crown minerals if a provincial Crown mineral disposition (provincial disposition) has been issued.
 A provincial disposition authorizes the Disposition Holder to explore for or develop Crown mineral rights such as oil, natural gas, potash, uranium, coal, etc. and is issued in the form of a lease, licence, permit or claim.
 A lien does not affect the terms of the provincial disposition and the Disposition Holder can continue to operate as usual.